 top of page

-Please ensure you read our privacy policy below concerning our assessment and therapy services.
+Please ensure you read our privacy policy below concerning our clinical, training and academic services.
 If you have any questions or would like to discuss anything further, please email us at info@unlockpsychology.co.uk and we will be happy to discuss.

 Who we are and what service we are providing

 Unlock Psychology Ltd is a registered company in England and Wales.
-It consists of Clinical Psychologists registered with the Health and Care Professions Council (HCPC).
-We provide psychological assessments and therapy online and face to face in clinic spaces, as well as therapy group programmes, training and consultancy for businesses.
+It consists of Clinical Psychologists registered with the Health and Care Professions Council (HCPC), as well as qualified educators and researchers.
+We provide psychological assessments and therapy online and face to face in clinic spaces, training, research services and consultancy for businesses.

-‘We’ refers to Unlock Psychology Ltd and the clinicians that work within it.
-All individual clinicians therefore follow the below policy.
+‘We’ refers to Unlock Psychology Ltd and the staff that work within it.
+All individual staff members therefore follow the below policy.

 Data Protection & Privacy